Advertiser Disclosure

 The Guaranteed Income Supplement (GIS) is a monthly benefit paid to recipients of the Old Age Security (OAS) pension whose income falls below specific thresholds.

-Is the GIS taxable income?
-Read on to learn about GIS eligibility, amounts, tax-free status, and how to avoid GIS clawback.
+GIS income is not taxable.
+Below, learn about GIS eligibility, amounts, tax-free status, and how to avoid GIS clawback.

 What is GIS?